fregante/chrome-webstore-upload-keys/readme.md

 	> <img width="771" alt="chrome-webstore-upload-keys demo" src="./demo.gif">

 9001.
 Done.
-Now you should have ✅ `clientId`, ✅ `clientSecret` and ✅ `refreshToken`.
+Now you should have ✅ `CLIENT_ID`, ✅ `CLIENT_SECRET` and ✅ `REFRESH_TOKEN`.
 You can use these for all your extensions, but don't share them!

 ## What the CLI tool does

-1. Requests the two keys you have
+1. Prompts you for the two keys you just generated
 2. Opens a local server to handle the OAuth redirect from Google's servers with an `approvalCode`
 3. Uses Google's `oauth2` API to request a `refreshToken`